SmokePigDad/rpg-mcp-servers/README.md

 # 💀 Unified World of Darkness Engine - MCP Servers

-> **_Updated for the new World of Darkness project overhaul (June 2025)._**
-**A complete backend server suite for AI-powered World of Darkness chronicles.** Features a unified data model for 6+ game lines, an authentic d10 dice pool engine, and tools designed for interactive, choice-based storytelling.
+**A complete backend server suite for AI-powered World of Darkness chronicles.** Features a unified data model for 6+ game lines, an authentic d10 dice pool engine, and "intelligent" tools designed for robust, interactive storytelling.

 ## 🚀 **Core Features**